Dementia: An Overview of Memory and Quality of Life

-With aging, some changes in memory, thinking and behavior can be seen.
-However, if these changes begin to affect daily life, this may indicate the beginning of the dementia process.
+Some changes in memory, thinking, and behavior can be observed with aging.
+However, if these changes begin to affect daily life, this situation may indicate the onset of the dementia process.

 Alzheimer's

-The most common type of dementia.
-It is a progressive brain disease that progresses with the deterioration of brain cells and functions.
+It is the most common type of dementia.
+It is a progressive brain disease characterized by the impairment of brain cells and functions.
 It accounts for 60-80% of dementia cases worldwide.

-Every Alzheimer's patient is faced with dementia; however, not every dementia patient is an Alzheimer's patient.
-In other words, while dementia is a broad umbrella concept, Alzheimer's is a specific disease under this umbrella.
+Every Alzheimer's patient faces dementia; however, not every dementia patient has Alzheimer's.
+In other words, while dementia is a broad umbrella term, Alzheimer's is a specific disease under this umbrella.

 Parkinson's